Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 1) No auto-stop feature:

-The unit having no auto-stop feature is the biggest disadvantage of this turntable.
-But I found a tweak to encounter this problem.
+The biggest disadvantage of this turntable is not having an auto-stop feature.
+But I found a tweak to solve it.
 You can buy the AT6006R safety raiser, an additional device that will raise your tonearm when the record ends.
 This device will work exactly as an auto-stop feature.

 But still, I think the auto-stop feature is a must-have feature on any turntable.